groupgp1/group1/use-cases/usecase30.md

 A request for users sent to database.

 MAIN SUCCESS SCENARIO
-User requests information of the top N populated countries in a continent where N is provided by the user.
+User requests information of the population of a district.
-User captures information of the top N populated countries in a continent where N is provided by the user.
+User captures information of the population of a district.
 EXTENSIONS
 Role does not exist:
 SUB-VARIATIONS